MissZarah/dice-game/README.md

 # dice-game

-An android game to play the dice game Thirty.
+A simple android game to play the dice game Thirty.